 Our side mission fun was almost put to a stop by another Vajradhara during the Wutai missions, which kept using its unavoidable “Mace Boomerang” attack and the damage picked up across the board.
 Kyle pushed on all the same, fighting another block of those enemies and earning Gravity, a spell that cut enemy health in half.
 As Kingdom Hearts has shown, Gravity is always far more useful in action RPGs than in Final Fantasy itself.
 Now overpowered with Gravity, Kyle carried on to final mission in the train, where he fought the Wutai’s leaders, the Five Saints, to end the war (though another series of side missions would later have you tracking down the survivors).
 The Five Saints actually had Curaga, so we shouldn’t rightly have been able to kill them at all at this point in the game.
 Luckily for us, the Five Saints were too busy being shitty Wutai footsoldier recolours to avoid getting easily stunlocked.
 Clearing this questline opened the Secret Wutai Shop, which we could buy from via our cell phone, a nifty little feature.
 Kyle spent most of our money on Quake.

-You have to wonder what Shrina thinks about our Zack doing sidequests while ignoring their orders to go to Wutai, and then what they think about him ignoring his next storyline orders so that he can do sidequests… in Wutai.
+You have to wonder what Shrina thought about our Zack, who spent Chapter 2 doing sidequests while ignoring their orders to go to Wutai, and then in Chapter 3, when he ignored his storyline orders so that he can do sidequests… in Wutai.

 In another sidequest, we refought Ifrit and earned the Ifrit Summon Materia for ourselves.
 The mechanics behind Summons are just another extension of the DMW, and an even worse one.
 Once the DMW makes a match, there is an additional, entirely random chance that the DMW might change to the Summon DMW and cycle again, hoping to land on a specific Summon combination, minding that at the moment we only have one such Summon and most other possible results will result in nothing.
 Once summoned, the Summon plays an animation and does group damage, same as most DMWs.
 This game is infuriating.

-Speaking of things that aren’t fair, are completely out of your control, and take up too much time when they finally do happen, forcing you to skip them… I’m referring, of course, to Zack’s memories, which will pop up occasionally (and again: fully at random) when you make a match on the regular DMW.
+Speaking of things that aren’t fair, are completely out of your control, and take up too much time when they finally do happen, forcing you to skip them… I’m referring, of course, to Zack’s memories, which will pop up occasionally when you make a match on the regular DMW and land a subsequent, hidden random roll, like everything else in this slot machine game.
 Essentially, you see a scene featuring both Zack and the character you just matched on the DMW.
 These memories are usually unique, but can include scenes you’ve already seen, which was probably included for the sake of characters like Tseng who have been added to the DMW early but haven’t done anything yet.
 The rest of the memories are brand new to the player, even though many of them explain things missing from the plot itself, but were apparently deemed not important enough to show in the main story?
 Who… who decided the best way to convey narrative was through lottery?
 Some examples of memories we saw early in the game included Sephiroth talking about Angeal’s apparent defection (important), and an earlier memory of Angeal refusing to use his sword to fend off an ambush including FFVII’s incarnation of Death Claws (unimportant).
 The more I learned about Crisis Core, the less I fundamentally liked it as a narrative product.

 Continuing our sidequests (and speaking of Crisis Core’s failing as a narrative product…), we went into town to unlock a few more.
 Namely, we unlocked a hilarious series of missions wherein Shrina Security Forces challenged Zack to a few mock combats and ended up blowing their annual budget while trying to beat us.
 At least we got a few good laughs from these missions from time to time.
 We also learned a bit of Shinra history, and how they went from vehicle creator to world dominating entry company, and watched some scientists in the Materia creation room stress over their job creating materia out of mako to the tune of… boss music?
 Well at least they’re enjoying themselves!

 As to the play itself, you never see it yourself, but do pick up scraps of details throughout the plot.
 It essentially concerns three men who seem to have initially been friends but soon end up searching for and battling over the “Gift of the Goddess.”
 There’s also a female character, but her role in the story is unclear, which is really odd because she’s not only on the poster, but people in town are talking about how the play was recently performed in Midgar with an alternate perspective focusing on the female lead, but we still somehow know nothing about her!
-This is partially the fault of the game’s writers taking a poster of a woman and writing a story that had nothing to do with a woman, but even if I gave the game the benefit of the doubt, things don’t exactly improve.
-You see, even if we pretend that the play does have an important female lead, almost everything we learn about LOVELESS comes from a man who is only concerned about the male characters, and has dedicated his life to this fractured, sexist and incomplete understanding of the play, and I’m not even going to open my mouth about that, because I think it speaks for itself just as well as the game’s writers ignoring the female lead in the first place!
+This is partially the fault of the game’s writers taking a poster of a woman and writing a story that had nothing to do with a woman, but the writers ddeliberately made things worse on top of that.
+You see, even if we pretend that the play does have an important female lead, almost everything we learn about LOVELESS comes from a man who is only concerned about the male characters, and has dedicated his life to this fractured, sexist and incomplete understanding of the play, and I’m not even going to open my mouth about that, because I think it speaks for itself!
+At least that side of it was (presumably) intentional, but I think telling us about the female lead would have helped us realize the character was ignoring part of the play!

 The last thing you need to know about LOVELESS is that it’s famously incomplete, perhaps echoing such other incomplete, real-world classics as Dream of the Red Chamber.
 Unfortunately for fans of LOVELESS, this means that the nature of the Gift of the Goddess goes unexplained within the play, forcing fans to guess at it from context clues.
 Remember what I was saying about the guy who worships an already fractured understanding of the play?
 Yeah.
 That.